dropbox/dropbox-sdk-js/README.md

 ## Examples

-See [examples/](examples/) for working examples of how the client can be used in a few different environments.
+See [examples/](examples/) for working examples of how the SDK can be used in a few different environments.

 ## Documentation

 #### Authentication

-The Dropbox API uses [OAuth2](http://oauth.net/) for authorizing API requests.
-DropboxApi requires an access token to make authenticated requests.
+The Dropbox SDK uses [OAuth2](http://oauth.net/) for authorizing API requests.
+Dropbox requires an access token to make authenticated requests.
 The access token can be supplied at instantiation or set later using the `setAccessToken()` method.

-`DropboxApi.getAuthenticationUrl()` is a method that is very helpful for authenticating users.
+`Dropbox.getAuthenticationUrl()` is a method that is very helpful for authenticating users.
 See the [authentication example](examples/auth/index.html) for a basic example of how it can be used.